nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 The `AsyncSourceExecutor` is the central component that manages the execution of all asynchronous sources at once.
 It is responsible for creating the `boost::asio::io_context` and the thread pool that runs the coroutines.
 For now, we hardcode a reasonable number of threads or use `std::thread::hardware_concurrency()` to determine the number of threads.
-At a later point, we could define the number as a function of the number of async sources that are currently running and change the number of threads adaptively at runtime.
+At a later point, we could define the number as a function of the number of async sources that are currently running and change the thread count adaptively at runtime.

 ```cpp
 class AsyncSourceExecutor